Nearest Neighbour Score Estimators for Diffusion Generative Models: Related Work

 \textbf{Generative Modelling with Diffusion Score Estimators} Diffusion models \cite{sohl2015deep, ho2020denoising, song2020score} have become a widely utilized class of generative models which use learned score estimators to generate data across a variety of fields.
 Learned score estimators are also used to train downstream models with distillation \cite{salimans2022progressive}, consistency matching \cite{song2023consistency, kim2023consistency}, or to regularize the training of generative adversarial models \cite{sauer2023adversarial,lu2023cm}.

 \textbf{Importance Sampling for Generative Model Training} Multiple methods have used importance sampling to reduce variance in generative model training.
 Reweighted Wake-Sleep \cite{bornschein2014reweighted} uses importance sampling to improve variance in the sleep-phase of the wake-sleep algorithm \cite{hinton1995wake}.
 IWAE \cite{burda2015importance} uses importance sampling to tighten the ELBO used to train variational autoencoders \cite{kingma2013auto}.
+Importance sampling has also been utilized to minimize bias in diffusion training \cite{kim2024training}.
 Similar to this work, Stable Target Fields \cite{xu2023stable} utilizes an SNIS estimator to estimate the marginal score of diffusion processes.
 However, their work uses a uniform proposal and is focused on improving diffusion models training instead of generally estimating the score function.

 \textbf{Retrieval Augmented Methods} Many recent methods have proposed using memory systems to improve generative models.
 In natural language processing, methods propose combining language model outputs \cite{khandelwal2019generalization, khandelwal2020nearest} or to augment transformer contexts with results from a similarity search based over an external database \cite{guu2020retrieval, borgeaud2022improving}.
 In computer vision, RetrieveGAN \cite{tseng2020retrievegan} conditions generated images on patches queried using text from a dataset while RetrievalFuse \cite{siddiqui2021retrievalfuse} searches over a database of 3D structures to augment scene reconstruction.
 In diffusion models, KNN-Diffusion \cite{sheynin2022knn} and Retrieval-Augmented Diffusion Models \cite{blattmann2022retrieval} both condition diffusion models on the k nearest CLIP \cite{radford2021learning} embeddings of clean training images.
 Although our method also uses a KNN search for diffusion generative models, our approach is orthogonal to these methods as we do not condition our network on the retrieved images.